unibe-geodata-modelling/exercices-arcpy/README.md

 # class exercices arcpy

-This is a class exercise of the Seminar Geodata Analysis and Modelling, Spring Semsester 2018, University of Bern
+This is a class exercise of the Seminar Geodata Analysis and Modelling, Spring Semester 2018, University of Bern

 By Andreas Zischg, Pascal Horton and Jorge Ramirez